 - Love Garlic:

 Garlic is my pet hate to prepare, crush, dice, slice, mash, whatever...
 It's also the smell of the garlic left on my fingers tips that I don't much care for.
-I have the solution, one that works a treat: a garlic crusher.
+I have the solution, one that works a treat: My garlic crusher (FIG 1).

 Garlic butter with mushrooms, or steak.
 Garlic bread.
 Garlic prawns.
 Garlic in soups, stews and stir fry's.
 Garlic sauces and chutneys not to mention hummus and pesto.
 Roasted garlic with potatoes, tomatoes or a joint of meat.
 I love garlic... but now, I love my garlic crusher more.

 - Love Onions:

 Where would we be without onions?
 Tasty white onions and sweet red onions.
 Chopped in salsa, soups, sauces, stuffing's, tarts, pastries, burgers, meat balls, potato salad, coleslaw, dips and marinades; must I go on...
 Where would I be without my onion slicer?
 Crying into my coleslaw no doubt.

 - Love Vegetables:

 I won't admit to being a huge lover of vegetables, however I do enjoy them in a soup, stew, casserole or roasted with garlic.
 As long as I don't spend hours chopping I will try anything...
 With my veggie chopper (FIG 2) that's exactly what I can do, try anything.
 I also really like three other gadgets.